OLABALADE/todoApp/README.md

 # todoApp
-A Todo App using React and Golang.
+A collaborative Todo App using React and Golang.